Skip to Main Content

-After narrowing your subject, creating a search strategy, and searching the databases, book catalog,and open internet, you will hopefully find information in and of sufficient quantity and quality to answer your research question(s).
+After you narrow down your subject, create a search strategy, and search for sources—in databases, the book catalog, and the open internet—you will ideally find good quality information (and enough of it!) to answer your research question(s).
 Here are the steps to take after you retrieve your sources.

 Think About What You Have Found